-- 21. This risk of dominance can be mitigated through the appointment of non-executive directors with an independent perspective and willingness to challenge decisions.
-Non-executive directors may also introduce particular skills and experience not otherwise available amongst the executive directors. - 22.
-The boards of smaller, less complex, owner-managed institutions may be composed of a small number of executive directors; however, the appointment of appropriately qualified independent directors is encouraged. - 23.
-The degree of non-executive and independent board representation should be greater for larger, more complex institutions.
+- 22. The boards of smaller, owner-managed institutions may be composed of a small number of executive directors; however, the appointment of appropriately qualified non-executive directors is encouraged.
+Non-executive directors may introduce particular skills and experience not otherwise available amongst the executive directors. - 23.
+A greater degree of consideration should be given to the appointment of non-executive and independent board representation for larger, institutions or those holding unlimited licences.

-Principle 4: Directors should be, and remain, qualified, including through training, for their positions.
+Principle 4: Directors should be, and remain, qualified, including through training for their positions.
 They should have a clear understanding of their role in corporate governance and be able to exercise sound and objective judgment about the affairs of the institution.